eth-man/voidrice/README.md

 # misc
 + changed Dunst geometry to to fit higher task bar:   geometry = "350x10-0+34"
 + using nerd-fonts icons
-+ i3bars: all icons changed to support dynamic coloring,,
++ i3bars: all icons changed to support dynamic coloring
 __________